 WHAT IS PROVIDED: Free Exploration Kits will be provided to all participants.
 Kits will include materials needed to participate in activities.
 Kit delivery/pick-up/drop-off will be coordinated with you directly.

-REGISTRATION: This experience can be a two-day or a four-day experience.
-You will register your entire classroom or group at one time, please choose the dates that best fit your schedule.
+REGISTRATION: You will register your entire classroom or group at one time, please choose the dates that best fit your schedule.
 We will then contact you to learn more about your group and content areas if applicable.

 COST: Thanks to financial support from the Minnesota Arts and Cultural Heritage Fund, Mississippi River Explorers is free for Minnesota youth.
 If your student or group is from outside of Minnesota, the cost is $15 for a 2-day experience, and $20 for a 4-day experience.

-ACADEMIC STANDARDS: Mississippi River Explorers curriculum is aligned with science and history academic standards for grades 5-8.
+ACADEMIC STANDARDS: Mississippi River Explorers curriculum is aligned with science and social studies academic standards for grades 5-8.
 Click here to view aligned science standards.
 Click here to view aligned social studies standards.

 DAILY SCHEDULE: Each day will begin with a large group introduction, team-building game, and check-in.
 The majority of our time will be spent in smaller virtual “rooms” investigating the Mississippi River with interactive activities led by National Park Rangers and Wilderness Inquiry Outdoor Leaders.
 We will finish our day with a large group discussion and farewell.Read more »